 There are a variety of potential causes for hematuria, some of them are:

 - UTIs: infection of the urethra, bladder, kidneys, or prostate

 - urinary tract trauma

 - virus infection, such as hepatitis, which causes the inflammation of the liver

-- endometriosis—a painful condition in women where tissues that normally lines the uterus grows to surrounding organs, such as the bladder
+- endometriosis—a painful condition in women where tissues that normally lines the uterus grows to the bladder and surrounding organs.